gvwilson/thirdbit/fiction/iffy/index.md

 A red dot appeared on the map, blinked, expanded into a circle that swallowed three of the blue dots.
-A moment later Iffy heard a sharp *crack!* and a roll of thunder.
+A second later Iffy heard a sharp *crack!* and a roll of thunder.
 As the circle faded away,
 two of the blue dots blinked and went out.